oblivia-simplex/Narrativity/2_amnasan.md

 quote others, in my own experience in community colleges, citing was introduced as having two major concerns.

-The first was plagiarism: stealing another\'s ideas.
+The first was plagiarism: stealing another's ideas.
 The second was the need to provide textual evidence to confirm the worth of anything we propose.
 I particularly remember fliers handed out in each class defining plagiarism and warning against it---though I never knew who